cclearpartners/myi-docs/src/references/custom-parameters-list-view-associations.md

 Example: `countriesExclude:BR`

+### mode

+#### COUNT

+For OneToOne List View Associations.
+Adds a field containing the number of records in the LVA's query.
+In most reports, this field is shown automatically.

+#### SUM

+For OneToOne List View Assocations.
+Adds a field containing the sum of the values in a field of the LVA's query.
+The List View must only contain one List View Defintion.
+The List View Definition must be a Number.
+In most reports, this field is shown automatically.

 ## prefix

 When there are multiple List View Associations with the role OneToOne or OneToMany that query the same object, it is necessary to give each one a unique prefix.
 Otherwise the data from one List View Association will overwrite the other.